 This study utilized a heavily controlled program with a relatively large sample to identify parameters associated with program dropout.
 Additionally, it provides multiple predictive models that go beyond looking at dropout or absenteeism in a singular fashion.
 We identify multiple facets of risk to provide a specific typology of youth at most risk for dropping out and being absent.

 Limitations posed by this study include the potential lack of accuracy provided by caretaker report of adolescent risk.
 However, the Risk measurement has been heavily validated in its ability to identify youth risk in populations similar to CC (Herrera et al., 2013).
 This study only included individuals that began the program.
-It is possible that individuals that never began the program are characteristically different than those that were initially had the added effect of at least one session of the program.
+It is possible that individuals who never began the program are characteristically different than those who were initially had the added effect of at least one session of the program.

 The AUC ROC results indicated poor discriminability.
 Although the risk screening tool is associated with increased odds of dropping out of an adolescent intervention, accurately classifying youth that will dropout is not as plausible.
 Despite poor fit, the risk screening tool still has several advantages in being utilized in youth intervention programs.
 Due to its commonality (Weiler et al., 2019), it is still worth it to take note of these higher risk youth and provide them the resources to stay in the program via the risk screening tool.